-There is usually no negotiating for felony criminal charges at the arraignment and a new court date is typically set in order to give the defendant and his or her attorney an opportunity to go over the police report, discuss the case, do any investigation and make a strategic decision on how the case will proceed.
+There is usually no negotiating for felony criminal charges at the arraignment, and a new court date is typically set to give the defendant and their attorney an opportunity to go over the police report, discuss the case, do any investigation and make a strategic decision on how the case will proceed.

-If the case is set to be resolved at the next court date, then a probation report will be ordered and the prosecutor will be ready to negotiate at the next court date.
+If the case is resolved at the next court date, then a probation report will be ordered, and the prosecutor will be ready to negotiate at the next court date.
 Knowing the particular court system and how cases are dealt with is crucial knowledge your attorney must possess.

-In just about all felony and misdemeanor cases, a criminal defendant will need an attorney to represent them at all stages of the case.
-Even though most courts will let a person represent themselves, the judges typically discourage a person from representing themselves and suggest that they hire their attorney.
+In all felony and misdemeanor cases, a criminal defendant will need an attorney to represent them at all stages of the case.
+Even though most courts will let a person express themselves, the judges typically discourage a person from representing themselves and suggest that they hire their attorney.

-In my opinion, you are at an advantage in a criminal case if you hire a private attorney because the private attorney will usually have more time to handle your case and make the moves that will get you the best possible result.
-Even at the arraignment, having your own attorney can give you an advantage.
+In my opinion, you are at an advantage in a criminal case if you hire a private attorney because the personal attorney will usually have more time to handle your case and make the moves that will get you the best possible result.
+Even at the arraignment, having your attorney can give you an advantage.